flexera-public/right_st/README.md

 | Advanced | Boolean | "true" or "false".
 Whether or not the Input is advanced (hidden by default) |

-Example RightScript is as follows:
+Example RightScript is as follows.
+This RightScript has one attachment, which must be located at "attachments/foo" relative to the script.
 ```bash
 #! /bin/bash -e